Microsoft aims for AI-powered version of Bing - The Information

-Microsoft could launch the new feature before the end of March, and hopes to challenge Alphabet-owned search engine Google GOOGL.O, the report from the San Francisco-basedtechnology newswebsite said.
+Microsoft could launch the new feature before the end of March, and hopes to challenge Alphabet-owned search engine Google GOOGL.O,the San Francisco-basedtechnology newswebsite said in a report.

-Microsoft said in a blog post last year that it planned to integrate image-generation software from OpenAI, known as DALL-E 2, into Bing.
+Microsoft said in a blog post last year that it planned to integrate image-generation software from OpenAI, DALL-E 2, into Bing.

-OpenAI declined to comment, while Microsoft did not immediately respond to Reuters' request for comment.

-The San Francisco-based artificial intelligence company OpenAI was backed by Microsoft with $1 billion in funding in 2019.
+Microsoft had in 2019 backed San Francisco-based artificial intelligence company OpenAI, offering $1 billion in funding.
 The two had formed a multi-year partnership to develop artificial intelligence supercomputing technologies on Microsoft's Azure cloud computing service.

 ((rishabh.jaiswal@thomsonreuters.com;))